FRRouting/frr/doc/user/basic.rst

    for differences against your old configuration.
 If any defaults changed that affect your setup, lines may appear or disappear.
-If a new line appears, it was previously the default (or not supported) and is now neccessary to retain previous behavior.
+If a new line appears, it was previously the default (or not supported) and is now necessary to retain previous behavior.
 If a line disappears, it previously wasn't the default, but now is, so it is no longer necessary.

 3. Check the log files for deprecation warnings by using ``grep -i deprecat``.